operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 The `--defaulting` flag will scaffold the resources required for a mutating webhook, and the `--programmatic-validation` flag will scaffold the resources required for a validating webhook.
 In this case we scaffolded both.

-After running the `create webhook` command the file structure will change to match the one shown as below.
+After running the `create webhook` command the file structure would be:

 ```sh
 ├── Dockerfile